 The ceremony in the City-County Building lobby will include remarks by Mayor William Peduto and other individuals involved with the City’s Black History Month celebration as well as refreshments and musical entertainment by Cross Currents.

 2015 BLACK HISTORY MONTH HONOREES

-TAMASIA JOHNSON, 24, is Founding Director of The Pearl Club, an organization that develops skills in inner-city young women to foster their success and ability to become college-ready and to enroll and graduate from post-secondary institutions.
+TAMASIA JOHNSON, 24, is the Founding Director of The Pearl Club, an organization that develops skills in inner-City young women to foster their success and ability to become college-ready and to enroll and graduate from postsecondary institutions.
 Ms. Johnson’s work has empowered 150+ young woman in 9th through 11th grade by teaching networking, time management and communication skills.

 ALICHIA R. PARKER, 32, is the President and Founder of A PAR Educational, LLC., an organization that enhances the learning ability of children through private tutoring, consulting and training, technical assistance and evaluation.
 In 2011, Ms. Parker founded the Malaika Learning Center, which has served 100+ children in preschool through 8th grade with educational programming to identify, affirm and challenge each child’s giftedness.